makkus/upcheck/README.md

 ## Known issues

 - it looks like on some systems/terminals the curser is disabled after an *upcheck* run, even after the programm is finished.
 If this happens, issue a ``reset`` command to get your normal terminal style back.
 Not sure what causes that yet.
 Happens to me when I 'ssh' into a machine and use *upcheck* then.
-- end-to-end integration test takes a long time to establish connections to source/targets, needs investigation
+- end-to-end integration test takes a long time to establish connections to source/targets, also fails every now and then but works in subsequent runs without change.
+Probably multiprocessing-related, needs investigation.

 # Development